Fiat Panda

 The Fiat Panda is a city car manufactured and marketed by Fiat since 1980, currently in its third generation.

-The first generation Panda (Mk 1: 1980–1986 & Mk2: 1986–2003), introduced in 1980, was a two-box, three-door hatchback designed by Giorgetto Giugiaro and Aldo Mantovani of Italdesign and was manufactured through model year 2003 — receiving an all-wheel drive variant in 1983.
+The first generation Panda, introduced in 1980, was a two-box, three-door hatchback designed by Giorgetto Giugiaro and Aldo Mantovani of Italdesign and was manufactured through 2003 — receiving an all-wheel drive variant in 1983.
 SEAT of Spain marketed a variation of the first generation Panda under license to Fiat, initially as the Panda and subsequently as the Marbella (1986–1998).

-The second generation, launched in 2003 as a 5-door hatchback, was designed by Giuliano Biasio of Bertone, and won the European Car of the Year in 2004.

-The third generation Panda debuted at the Frankfurt Motor Show in September 2011, was designed at Fiat Centro Stilo under the direction of Roberto Giolito and remains in production in Italy at Pomigliano d'Arco.
+The second-generation Panda, launched in 2003 as a 5-door hatchback, was designed by Giuliano Biasio of Bertone, and won the European Car of the Year in 2004.
+The third-generation Panda debuted at the Frankfurt Motor Show in September 2011, was designed at Fiat Centro Stilo under the direction of Roberto Giolito and remains in production in Italy at Pomigliano d'Arco.
+The fourth-generation Panda is marketed as Grande Panda, to differentiate it with the third-generation that is sold alongside it.
+Developed under Stellantis, the Grande Panda is produced in Serbia.

-In 40 years Panda production has reached over 7.8 million, of those, approximately 4.5 million were the first generation.
-In early 2020, its 23-year production was counted as the twenty-ninth most long-lived single generation car in history by Autocar magazine.
+In 40 years, Panda production has reached over 7.8 million, of those, approximately 4.5 million were the first generation.
+In early 2020, its 23-year production was counted as the twenty-ninth most long-lived single generation car in history by Autocar.
 During its initial design phase, Italdesign referred to the car as il Zero.
 Fiat later proposed the name Rustica.
 Ultimately, the Panda was named after Empanda, the Roman goddess and patroness of travelers.

-First generation (141; 1980)
+First generation (1980)

 Introduced at the March 1980 Geneva Motor Show, the Panda was internally designated as Type 141 and was designed by Giorgetto Giugiaro and Aldo Mantovani of the newly formed Italdesign.
 From its inception, the Panda was designed as an inexpensive, easily maintained, utilitarian, and robustly simple car.
 Introduced to the press in December 1979; the first generation went on sale in Italy in late February, ahead of its Geneva première.
 Fiat launched right-hand drive models for the UK market in May 1981.